Aliases for TEAD1 Gene

 This gene encodes a ubiquitous transcriptional enhancer factor that is a member of the TEA/ATTS domain family.
 This protein directs the transactivation of a wide variety of genes and, in placental cells, also acts as a transcriptional repressor.
 Mutations in this gene cause Sveinsson's chorioretinal atrophy.
 Additional transcript variants have been described but their full-length natures have not been experimentally verified. [provided by RefSeq, May 2010]

 GeneCards Summary for TEAD1 Gene

 TEAD1 (TEA Domain Transcription Factor 1) is a Protein Coding gene.
 Diseases associated with TEAD1 include Sveinsson Chorioretinal Atrophy and Aicardi Syndrome.
-Among its related pathways are Metabolism and Mesodermal Commitment Pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding.
+Among its related pathways are Wnt / Hedgehog / Notch and PAK Pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity.
 An important paralog of this gene is TEAD4.

 UniProtKB/Swiss-Prot for TEAD1 Gene